AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 ![[Pasted image 20230922001023.jpg]]
 ![[Pasted image 20230922001100.jpg]]

-Upon ascending to the fourth level of the tower, the party finds themselves in a chamber filled with the intricate machinery of a clockwork laboratory.
+Upon ascending to the fourth level of the tower, the party finds themselves in a chamber filled with the intricate machinery of a laboratory.
 Cogs, gears, and steam-powered contraptions dominate the space.
 The room is dimly lit by flickering gas lamps, and the air is heavy with the scent of oil and metal.

 **Encounters and Puzzles:**